 • Cross Slope and Turning Space Slopes.
 Tolerance of ±0.5% from design slope would exceed minimum or maximum allowable slope.

-If adequate construction tolerances are allowed, Engineer will not provide staking for construction of sidewalk or recreation trail.
+2) If Construction Survey is not a bid item, Engineer will verify slopes of form work.
+If Construction Survey is a bid item, Contractor’s surveyor shall verify form work slopes.
 If field adjustments outside the acceptable range indicated in the contract documents are necessary, notify the Engineer prior to construction.